List of political scandals in Argentina: Kirchners and the media (2009)

 The Governments of Néstor Kirchner and Cristina Fernández de Kirchner had several conflicts with major media groups.
 Kirchner accused the Clarín Group, La Nación, Perfil, and related media of having promoted their overthrow.

 Buenos Aires wiretapping case (2009)

 In October 2009, Sergio Burstein, a leader of the Jewish community who had led the opposition against the appointment of Fino Palacios as Police Chief due to his connections with the 1994 AMIA terrorist attack, criminally denounced that he was being spied on by the Police of the City of Buenos Aires.

 In October 2018, the National Chamber of Criminal Cassation annulled the entire case.

 Schoklender scandal (2011)

 Sergio Schoklender, known for his murder of his parents in 1981, was accused of embezzlement of public funds for a project arranged by the Mothers of the Plaza de Mayo.

+Soria-Freydoz scandal (2012)

+In the first hours of New Year's Day 2012, the recently inaugurated Governor of Río Negro Province Carlos Soria was shot and killed by his wife Susana Freydoz, who had become pathologically jealous due to Soria's infidelities, including an affair with a 36-year-old kinesiologist and daughter of one of his long-time friends.

+The killing sparked a political scandal in General Roca, where the Sorias are a political family and in the nation too, with journalist Julio Bazán writing that Freydoz resembled the treatment and conflicts between high-stakes political couples, citing other examples in the country's history.

 Boudougate (2012)

 Vice President Amado Boudou was accused of being involved in the Revocation of the bankruptcy of the Ciccone Calcográfica printing house.
 In August 2018, following a lengthy investigation, he was convicted of corruption.
 He was then sentenced to five years and ten months in prison, and banned for life from holding public office.